kevin940726/remark-codesandbox/README.md

 ```
 ````

 Want to use custom templates and keep them version controlled in the same repository?
-Use `file:` schema to load templates directly from file system!
+Use `file:` schema to load templates directly from the file system!
 The below code will load the template from the path `./templates/vanilla-console`, relative to the markdown file.
-The file templates are directories with at least a `package.json` file.
+The file templates are directories with at least a `package.json` file inside.

 ````md
 ```js codesandbox=file:./templates/vanilla-console
 // ...
 ```
 ````

+The path is too long to type every time?
+Consider creating it as a [custom template](#customTemplates).
+It's also the recommended way!

 > Pro tip: You can create file templates directly on [codesandbox.io/s](https://codesandbox.io/s) and download them by selecting `File` -> `Export to ZIP` in the menu bar.
 Unzip it somewhere and...
 Abrahadabra!
 You got yourself a file template!